veggiemonk/awesome-docker/.github/CONTRIBUTING.md

+# Contributing to awesome-docker

+First: if you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
+You won't be yelled at for giving your best effort.
+The worst that can happen is that you'll be politely asked to change something.
+We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

+However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
+This document will cover what we're looking for.
+By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

 We appreciate and recognize [all contributors](https://github.com/veggiemonk/awesome-docker/graphs/contributors).

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/veggiemonk/awesome-docker/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.